Fürstenfeld Abbey

 Fürstenfeld Abbey (Kloster Fürstenfeld, [fʏʁstn̩fɛlt]) is a former Cistercian monastery in Fürstenfeldbruck (formerly known simply as Bruck), Bavaria, Germany.

-It is situated about 25 km north-west of Munich.
-The abbey was one of the household monasteries of the Wittelsbachs.
-The abbey church of the Assumption of the Virgin Mary is held to be a masterpiece of the late Baroque in southern Germany.
+Located about 25 km northwest of Munich, the abbey was one of the household monasteries of the Wittelsbachs.
+Its church, dedicated to the Assumption of the Virgin Mary, is considered a masterpiece of the late Baroque in southern Germany.

 History

-In 1256, Louis II, Duke of Bavaria (Louis the Severe) killed his first wife, Marie of Brabant (1226–1256) on suspicion of adultery (which later turned out to be unfounded), the penance for which, as imposed by Pope Alexander IV, was the foundation of a monastery.
-The first foundation at Seldental, at Tal near Aibling, in 1258, was afterwards moved to the present site near the town of Bruck in 1263.
+In 1256, Louis II, Duke of Bavaria (known as Louis the Severe) killed his first wife, Marie of Brabant (1226–1256) on unfounded suspicions of adultery.
+As penance, Pope Alexander IV required him to found a monastery.
+The initial foundation was established in 1258 at Seldental, near Aibling, but was later relocated to its present site near the town of Bruck in 1263.
 Papal permission for the new foundation to be settled by Cistercian monks from Aldersbach Abbey had been obtained as early as 1256, but was not confirmed by the Bishop of Freising until 1265, in which year the new abbey was at last settled.
 The monks actively promoted the cult of Leonard of Noblac, and his shrine at the nearby village of Inchenhofen became a major pilgrimage site.

 Louis II endowed and privileged the new abbey very handsomely and when he died, was buried here.
 His son, Louis IV, Holy Roman Emperor, was also a great benefactor to the abbey, which supported him in his dynastic struggle against the Habsburger Frederick the Handsome.
 Emperor Louis IV died of a stroke at Puch nearby on 11 October 1347 during a bear hunt, and his heart was buried here.
 Both men named Louis are commemorated by elaborate Baroque monuments.

 In the Thirty Years' War, in 1632/33 the monastery was sacked by the troops of King Gustavus Adolphus of Sweden, and the monks fled to Munich.
 From 1640 however the abbey began to make an economic recovery.
 Under Abbot Martin Dallmayr several churches were built and the number of monks doubled.

 In 1691 the foundation stone was laid of the Baroque monastery buildings, responsibility for the construction of which lay with the Munich court architect and master builder, Giovanni Antonio Viscardi.